 SPECIFIC EXPECTATIONS/RULES FOR SCHOOL

-Students and staff are expected to be positive, kind, caring role models and leaders.
-They will show respect at all times, engage collaboratively and take responsibility for their actions.
+Ottawa Crescent Public School students and staff are expected to be positive, kind, caring role models and leaders.
+They will show respect at all times, engage collaborative problem solving and take responsibility for their actions.

 Entering